rafig256/rafig256/README.md

 - 👋 Hi, I’m @rafig256
-- 👀 I’m interested in programming, mathematic and Journalism
+- 👀 I’m interested in programming and mathematic
-- 🌱 I’m currently learning laravel
 - 💞️ I am ready to design the sites you want
 - 📫 Find me at URL https://rafig256.ir